-The best time to use a guitar fretwrap is if you are playing something complex that may accidentally trigger open string noise when you don’t want it.
-For example, heavy metal lead guitar often requires highly skilled techniques like sweeps, alternate picking, tapping, and double stops.
+The best time to use a guitar fretwrap is if you’re playing something complex that may accidentally trigger open string noise when you don’t want it.
+For example, heavy metal lead guitar often requires highly-skilled techniques like sweeps, alternate picking, tapping, and double stops.

-If you are playing a particularly challenging heavy metal solo, you may want to use a guitar fretwrap to make sure your guitar does not generate any unwanted feedback or open string noise during the course of your playing.
+If you’re playing a particularly challenging heavy metal solo, you may want to use a guitar fretwrap to make sure your guitar doesn’t generate any unwanted feedback or open string noise during the course of your playing.

 Guitar string dampeners are a great accessory.
-But like any other guitar string accessory, they are a tool to help you accomplish something.
+But like any other guitar string accessory, they’re just a tool to help you accomplish something.
 They won’t make you a better player, but they will make it easier for you to express yourself using the instrument.
 The rest is up to you.

-Hopefully this article has provided you all the information you need to know about guitar string dampeners.
-If there is other information you’d like to know, feel free to leave a comment and we’ll answer your questions in a future article.
+Hopefully this article provided you all the information you need about guitar string dampeners.
+If there’s other information you’d like to know, feel free to leave a comment and we’ll answer your questions in a future article.